 The changing ecosystem of business, from laptops and mobile devices to amped up research and design to big data, increases the necessity of protecting an organization’s customers, information, and resources.
 The single-factor authentication solution, which uses only a password, no longer adequately prevents breaches or identity fraud.
+Many people often turn to cyber security services like FWI for help with issues such as phishing.

 The office is no longer a brick and mortar building; it’s a vehicle, living room, sailboat, or any place where a mobile device is operational.
 Per GlobalWorkplaceAnalytics.com, “regular work-at-home, among the non-self-employed population, has grown by 103% since 2005.”
 Professionals are increasingly connected to the internet, applications, and each other, engaging remotely so that business can move quickly no matter their physical location.